Military Government of the Philippine Islands: Escalation of tensions

 Otis, taking both proclamations as a call to arms, strengthened American observation posts and alerted his troops.
 In the tense atmosphere, some 40,000 Filipinos fled Manila within a period of 15 days.

-Meanwhile, Felipe Agoncillo, who had been commissioned by the Philippine Revolutionary Government as Minister Plenipotentiary to negotiate treaties with foreign governments and had attempted to be seated at the negotiations between the US and Spain in Paris, was now in Washington.
+Meanwhile, Felipe Agoncillo, who had been commissioned by the Philippine Revolutionary Government as Minister Plenipotentiary to negotiate treaties with foreign governments and was refused a seat at the negotiations between the US and Spain in Paris, was now in Washington.
 On January 6, he filed a request for an interview with the President to discuss affairs in the Philippines.
-The next day, the government officials were surprised to learn that messages to Otis to deal mildly with the rebels and not to force a conflict had become known to Agoncillo and had been cabled by him to Aguinaldo.
+The next day, the government officials were surprised to learn that messages to Otis to deal mildly with the Filipinos and not to force a conflict had become known to Agoncillo and had been cabled by him to Aguinaldo.
 At the same time, Aguinaldo's protest against General Otis signing himself "Military Governor of the Philippines" arrived.
 On January 8, Agoncillo stated, "In my opinion the Filipino people, whom I represent, will never consent to become a colony dependency of the United States.
 The soldiers of the Filipino army have pledged their lives that they will not lay down their arms until General Aguinaldo tells them to do so, and they will keep that pledge, I feel confident."

 The Filipino committees in London, Paris, and Madrid around that time telegraphed to President McKinley: "We protest against the disembarkation of American troops at Iloilo.
 The treaty of peace still unratified, the American claim to sovereignty is premature.
 Pray reconsider the resolution regarding Iloilo.
 Filipinos wish for the friendship of America and abhor militarism and deceit."

 On January 8, Aguinaldo received the following message from Teodoro Sandiko to the President of the Revolutionary Government, Malolos, from Sandico, Manila.
 January 8, 1899, 9.40 p.m., "In consequence of the order of General Rios to his officers, as soon as the Filipino attack begins the Americans should be driven into the Intramuros district and the walled city should be set on fire.
 Pipi."